Bastardkb/bastardkb.github.io/bg_scylla/10install_the_switches.md

 - make sure the PCB is flush against the switch.
 If your switch has side pins, you may have to push it a bit harder
 - solder the two pins of the switch

-{: .warning }
-Make sure to install the left-side PCB assembly (5 keys on the thumb cluster) into the left case, and the right-side assembly (3 keys on the thumb cluster) into the right case.

 ![](../assets/pics/guides/charybdis/48.jpg)

 - start with the top two switches (labeled 1, in red on the picture)